elifozlemyilmaz/BuildingFootprint-XAI/README.md

 Building footprint shapefiles for France / Pyrénées-Orientales are provided by the Institut National de l'Information Géographique et Forestière (IGN) → https://geoservices.ign.fr/
 Building footprint shapefiles for Turkey / Izmir were obtained from the HERE Maps database → https://developer.here.com/ 📌 Due to licensing restrictions, the raw imagery and shapefile data cannot be shared in this repository, but researchers can obtain them officially from the respective providers.

+Several deep learning architectures were evaluated for building footprint extraction:

+*U-Net++ → An enhanced version of U-Net with nested skip connections, providing more accurate segmentation.
+*DeepLabV3+ → Employs atrous convolution and Atrous Spatial Pyramid Pooling (ASPP) for effective multi-scale feature learning.
+*PSPNet → Utilizes a Pyramid Pooling Module to capture contextual information and improve segmentation across varying scales.

+These models were compared in terms of accuracy and further analyzed using explainable AI (XAI) techniques to better understand their decision-making processes.